mamalakic/opencv_filters/README.md

 ## TODO
 - EMA smoothing for less twitchy filter application
-- Fix out of bound errors
 - More scalable code (have to add case for each new png)
 - ~~Fix hat filters.
 They are generally out of the detected face coords.~~

+## Bugs
 - Program is very prone to curvature.
 A camera tilt can make the filter look bad.
 I'm not aware how I can fix lens distortion.
+- Fix out of bound errors
+- If the user is too far away, scaling factor will be too much and mess up filter positioning